Away Luggage Review

 There are a number of things to love about Away, but let’s start with the obvious: This thing looks really good.
-It’s the reason it’s caught fire primarily on Instagram, where it boasts 327K followers — a remarkable feat for a luggage company.
-(Samsonite, by comparison, has 14K.)
+It’s the reason it’s caught fire primarily on Instagram, where it boasts over 400K followers — a remarkable feat for a luggage company.
+(Samsonite, by comparison, has 17K.)

 Away’s suitcases come in 10 tastefully muted colors that seem designed to get the 18-34 cohort salivating (Away knows its audience: Its blush option is really just Millennial Pink and is not fooling anyone).
 The colors are complemented by smooth black trim around the heavy-duty YKK zippers and Hinomoto wheels that gives it an undeniably sleek look.

 That said, $245 is more than I ever would have expected to spend on a suitcase.
 Luggage is subject to the inscrutable laws of fashion pricing.
 You can spend well over $1000 on a hard shell that looks virtually the same as a $60 one.
 Away falls in the mid-tier for price, with its smaller carry-on costing $225, and its bigger one $245.

 Away achieves rich colors in its suitcases because it uses polycarbonate for its shells, a plastic that’s known for its acceptance of dyes, light weight, and impact resistance.
 It’s also more expensive to work with, so you’ll be hard-pressed to find polycarbonate luggage for under $100.